Magnetic-core memory: Description

 Diagram of a 4×4 plane of magnetic core memory in an X/Y line coincident-current setup.
 X and Y are drive lines, S is sense, Z is inhibit.
 Arrows indicate the direction of current for writing.

 Close-up of a core plane.
 The distance between the rings is roughly 1 mm (0.04 in).
 The green horizontal wires are X; the Y wires are dull brown and vertical, toward the back.
 The sense wires are diagonal, colored orange, and the inhibit wires are vertical twisted pairs.

 The term "core" comes from conventional transformers whose windings surround a magnetic core.
 In core memory, the wires pass once through any given core—they are single-turn devices.
 The properties of materials used for memory cores are dramatically different from those used in power transformers.
 The magnetic material for a core memory requires a high degree of magnetic remanence, the ability to stay highly magnetized, and a low coercivity so that less energy is required to change the magnetization direction.
 The core can take two states, encoding one bit.
 Core memory contents are retained even when the memory system is powered down (non-volatile memory).
 However, when the core is read, it is reset to a "zero" value.
-Circuits in the computer memory system then restore the information in an immediate re-write cycle.
+Circuits in the computer memory system then restore the information in an immediate rewrite cycle.